The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 reference is clearly to all of God's people and not a small, selected group of super-spiritual

 people.
-That's true in the "new covenant" reference in Hebrews 8:7 as well.
+That's also true of the "new covenant" reference in Hebrews 8:7.

 So, who told me I was part of the new covenant?
 The Bible.

-As I mentioned, the phrase "new covenant" is used in Jeremiah 31 and then again on the night of
+As I mentioned, he phrase "new covenant" is used in Jeremiah 31 and then again on the night of

 From what you have written, you don't seem to think that 1 Corinthians is talking about how